pasqal-io/qadence/docs/tutorials/state_conventions.md

 ## Backends

 An important part of having clear state conventions is that we need to make sure our results are consistent accross different computational backends, which may have their own conventions.
-In Qadence, this is taken care for automatically: by calling operations for different backends, the result is expected to be equivalent up to qubit ordering.
+In Qadence, this is taken care of automatically: by calling operations for different backends, the result is expected to be equivalent up to qubit ordering.

 ```python exec="on" source="material-block" result="json" session="end-0"
 import warnings # markdown-exec: hide